CharlieHdzMx/CharlieHdzMx.github.io/_posts/2019-02-01-IntroductionPython.md

 To copy a list compeltely, you can use a = b[:].

 ## Dict
-A Dict (dictionary) is an associative container that stores data in **key:value** pairs, where the key must be of an immutable type, such as strings, numbers, or even tuples.
-Lists cannot be used as keys because they are mutable.
+A Dict (dictionary) is an associative container that stores data in **key:value** pairs, where the key must be of an immutable type, such as strings, numbers, or even tuples and frozensets.
+Lists and sets cannot be used as keys because they are mutable.
 Below are some common uses of dictionaries.

 ````python
 animals = { "Deer": 500, "Lion":10, "SeaLion":100}